-The Cathars who were also known as the Albersians were a very well established Christian Sect in France who rivalled the Catholic Church.
-Read more about the Albigensians >>
+The Cathars (Albersians) were a very well established Christian Sect in France who rivalled the Catholic Church.
+Read more about the Albigensians – Carthusian Religion >>

-Church architecture improved as new materials and building techniques were discovered during the medieval period.
-The grand Church architecture styles include the popular and distinctive Byzantium, Romanesque and Gothic building styles.
+The grand Church architecture styles of medieval times include the Byzantium, Romanesque and Gothic building styles.
 Read more about the Medieval Church >>

-Medieval monasteries were based on 6th century rules set up by St. Benedict.
-A medieval monastery was a building or a complex of several buildings where Monks or Nuns lived.
+Medieval monasteries were based on 6th century rules set up by St. Benedict, a complex of several buildings where Monks or Nuns lived.
 Read more about the Medieval Monasteries >>

 Among the most notable feats of the Papal career of Pope Urban II's reign was his attempts to organise a crusading campaign against the Muslim control of Jerusalem.
 Read more about the Pope Urban II >>